thepolarbear0818/blog/pages/docs/faq.md

 add more by following
 [this guide](https://support.mozilla.org/en-US/kb/add-or-remove-search-engine-firefox).

-Please note that at the moment there doesn't seem to be an easy way of restoring Google as a search engine.
+Please note that some search engines, most notably Google, do not comply with the OpenSearch standard so you will not be able to add them the usual way.
+In that case, you can also check [The Mycroft Project](https://mycroftproject.com/) for an alternative source of search engine plugins.

 ### How do I allow autoplay of media?